wintelestr/Soil-Conditions/Water Content Computing/Readme_water_content.md

 **Temperature Field Import Button:** Import Soil Temperature Field

 **Description:** In the Water Content window, users can specify the constant temperature (default is 25 degrees) using the spinbox or import a two-dimensional distribution file of soil temperature to configure the water content calculation process.
+When a user wishes to import temperature field data and clicks the 'Import Temperature Field' button, a dialog box will appear.
+This dialog box allows the user to input depth and temperature data.
+The first column is for depth, and the second column is for temperature.
+Users can enter temperature readings from temperature sensors.
+In cases where temperature data is missing, the software employs linear interpolation to fill in the gaps and complete the temperature dataset.

 **Range:**
 If you do not consider the distribution of soil temperature in your analysis, you can specify a constant temperature (default is 25 degrees), assuming uniform soil temperature.If you want to consider the distribution of soil temperature, you should import a temperature field file to perform the conversion from resistivity to water content.